LaneSawyerT/javascript-learning/README.md

 Javascript-Learning:
-This project is a collection of the things I have learned from The Moden JavaScript Bootcamp course.
+This project is a collection of some of the things I have learned from The Moden JavaScript Bootcamp course.

 Clock Timer: